nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Update Person Changes in Order List and Task List
+### Updating person changes in order list and task list

 SalesNote's clients are directly referenced in orders.
 Any changes in the clients through user commands should be propagated to the Order list.